-Quality dance is an important part of the rich and diverse culture available to all individuals in every community across the United States and Canada.
+Quality dance is an important part of the rich and diverse culture available to all individuals in every community across North America.
 The pre-professional dance company is at the core; reaching communities and populations that may not be served by larger, professional companies.
 As members of Regional Dance America, these companies claim national and international recognition for the standards to which they are held.
-Young dancers regardless of geographic boundaries have access to quality dance performance, training opportunities and over $250,000 in scholarships annually; choreographers thrive in enriching settings with all resources necessary to grow and develop into regional, national and international stature.
-Regional Dance America is the national identity for member companies, unifying the five regional associations.
+Young dancers regardless of geographic boundaries have access to quality dance training and performance opportunities, plus over $300,000 in scholarships annually; choreographers thrive in enriching settings with all resources necessary to grow and develop into regional, national and international stature.

 First held as The Summer Choreography Conference, RDA’s National Choreography Intensive was developed in 1961 under the guidance of Josephine Schwarz, artistic director of Dayton Civic Ballet.
 Over the years, national interest and funding from the NEA and other sources have brought great success to the conference.
 The intensive is a unique experience for dancers and choreographers.

 For dancers, taking master classes is exciting and enriching, as they experiment with many genres of dance.
 Experiencing the choreographic process with emerging and newly established choreographers adds depth and understanding for daily performances.